MiniZinc/libminizinc/docs/en/mzn_search.rst

     (useful for setting a :mzn:`ann` parameter that controls restart).

-  Solvers behaviour where two or more restart annotations are used is undefined.
+  If two or more restart annotations are used, the solver's behaviour is undefined.

 Restart search is much more robust in finding solutions, since it can avoid